 DT Swiss claims that a home mechanic should be capable of accessing and servicing the D 232's internals, in only five minutes.
 Maintenance merely requires some grease and is free of any propriety tooling.
 Best of all, it can be done without removing the D 232 from your frame.

-If appearance equals performance, the JBG 2 DPS is unrivalled.
-This Polish dropper seatpost looks fantastically exotic, with its 3K weave carbon-fibre exterior.
+If appearance equals performance, the JBG 2 DPS is unrivaled.
+This Polish dropper seatpost looks fantastically exotic, with its 3K weave carbon fiber exterior.

 There is no arguing its lightweight credentials, with the JBG2 delivering 60mm of drop and a total mass of only 240g.
 It features an encased design, with the seat mast sliding over the main post tube.

-The Fall Line R is preciously light, at only 322g, whilst delivering 75m of drop.
-Where this 9point8 product really shines, its handlebar ergonomics.
-With a choice of three remotes for the Fall Line R, you'll never suffer handlebar control-management anxiety.
+The Fall Line R is preciously light, at only 322g, whilst delivering 75-150mm of drop.
+Where this 9point8 product really shines is its handlebar ergonomics.
+With a choice of three remotes for the Fall Line R (sold separately), you'll never suffer handlebar control-management anxiety.

 There are over and underbar remotes, depending on your thumb action preference, but perhaps the most impressive Fall Line R feature is its Trigger option.
-This is effectively a compact right-hand brake lever, to operate our dropper.
+This is effectively a compact right-hand brake lever to operate the dropper.

 If you need a dropper within narrow budget constraints, Brand-X always delivers.
-With its Ascend CX you get 85mm of drop with an ergonomic paddle trigger and proven internals.
+With its Ascend CX, you get 85 or 105mm of drop with an ergonomic paddle trigger and proven internals.

-An honest product which is on trend with current stealth cable routing requirements, the Ascend XC also has a micro-adjust clamping mechanism, to keep your seat angle exactly as you wish it to be.
+An honest product that is on-trend with current stealth cable routing requirements, the Ascend CX also has a micro-adjust clamping mechanism, to keep your seat angle exactly as you wish it to be.

 The same principles apply to all dropper seatposts.
 If you are not a skilled home mechanic, it is best to avoid droppers with high-pressure ratings and complex internals.